-Our school embraces the ethos of 'it takes a village to raise a child'.
-This ethos drives the thinking of staff and community members as they strive to create a learning environment that produces well rounded citizens on which to build the future of this community.
+Our school's moral purpose is Inspiring Lifelong Learners, our ethos of 'it takes a village to raise a child' embodies and drives the thinking of staff and community members as they strive to create a learning environment that produces well rounded citizens on which to build the future of this community.
 Singleton is supported through the information provided through 'Be You', and is recognised by ASIC as a national leader in the teaching of financial literacy.

-Enrichment programs in performing arts combined with music, Indonesian from year 1 - 6, physical education, library, science and kitchen garden - including a fully functional commercial kitchen - add to the wide variety of learning experiences.
-The Primary Extension and Challenge Program operates as a Specialist District initiative for students in Years 5 and 6 .
-Nautilis is a program aimed at extending Year 1 and 2 students and is sponsored by Comet Bay College.
+Specialist programs in performing arts, Indonesian from year 1 - 6, physical education, library, science and kitchen garden add to the wide variety of learning experiences.
+The Primary Extension and Challenge Program operates as a Specialist District initiative for students in Years 5 and 6.

 Our school is an active participant in the Coastal Lakes Cluster (CLC), a collaboration involving Singleton PS, Coastal Lakes College, Meadow Springs PS, Lakelands PS and Oakwood PS.
 The CLC plays a major role in staff development, transition for students, curriculum development and implementation as well as defining a quality Kindergarten to Year 12 public school pathway for students in this community.